Nacogdoches in Nacogdoches County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in this topic list: Notable Places.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.
 A significant historical date for this entry is April 10, 1839.

 Location.
 31° 36.162′ N, 94° 39.329′ W. Marker is in Nacogdoches, Texas, in Nacogdoches County.
-Marker is at the intersection of East Pilar Street and South Pecan Street, on the right when traveling east on East Pilar Street.
+It is at the intersection of East Pilar Street and South Pecan Street, on the right when traveling east on East Pilar Street.
 Touch for map.
 Marker is at or near this postal address: 202 East Pilar Street, Nacogdoches TX 75961, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gladys Hampton Building (here, next to this marker); Sam Houston's First Home in Texas (here, next to this marker); Chas.
+At least 8 other markers are within walking distance of this marker: Gladys Hampton Building (here, next to this marker); Sam Houston's First Home in Texas (here, next to this marker); Chas.
 Hoya Land Office (a few steps from this marker); Wyatt's Office City (within shouting distance of this marker); The Hoya Buildings (within shouting distance of this marker); First National Bank - 1890 (within shouting distance of this marker); Ingraham Building (within shouting distance of this marker); The George F. Ingraham Building (within shouting distance of this marker).
 Touch for a list and map of all markers in Nacogdoches.